BrightspaceUI/visual-diff/README.md

 ## Installation

-This package is designed to be used alongside the [visual-diff github action](https://github.com/BrightspaceUI/actions/tree/master/visual-diff).
+This package is designed to be used alongside the [visual-diff GitHub action](https://github.com/BrightspaceUI/actions/tree/master/visual-diff).
 That action will handle installing so you don't need to include `visual-diff` and `puppeteer` in your repo's `devDependencies`.

 If you want to install locally for test creation and troubleshooting, run:
 ```shell